-If you work with any kind of liquids, whether it be in a manufacturing facility, laboratory, or anything in between, you probably already have an idea of which liquids need special attention for handling, storage, and disposal.
-One example that comes to mind is flammable liquids.
+If you work with any kind of liquids, whether it be in a manufacturing facility, laboratory, or anything in between, you probably already have an idea of which substances need special attention for handling, storage, and disposal.
+The first example that comes to mind is flammable liquids.

 Before we discuss the right way to keep flammable liquids contained, let’s focus on the serious consequences of failing to do so.